ppy/osu-wiki/news/2016/2016-07-23-aspire-2-concludes-winners-announced.md

 ![](https://puu.sh/oTUdn/ce9faf4bbe.jpg)

-After weeks of intense scrutiny, our judging dream-team of [Chaoslitz](https://osu.ppy.sh/users/chaoslitz), [Natsu](https://osu.ppy.sh/users/Natsu), [Okorin](https://osu.ppy.sh/users/Okorin), [Sonnyc](https://osu.ppy.sh/users/Sonnyc) agonized endlessly over the creativity thrust before them.
-In keeping with Aspire tradition, both [ztrot](https://osu.ppy.sh/users/ztrot) and myself stepped in to judge purely in the creative category alone, giving the contest its signature weighting towards creative enterprise.
+After weeks of intense scrutiny, our judging dream-team of ::Chaoslitz::{ user=3621552 }, [Natsu](https://osu.ppy.sh/users/Natsu), ::Okorin::{ user=1623405 }, [Sonnyc](https://osu.ppy.sh/users/Sonnyc) agonized endlessly over the creativity thrust before them.
+In keeping with Aspire tradition, both ::ztrot::{ user=6347 } and myself stepped in to judge purely in the creative category alone, giving the contest its signature weighting towards creative enterprise.

 We showcased one of the game's most creatively-oriented maps (as far as mapping mechanics goes) in the announcement contest, and boy were we surprised by the massive variation in entries this time around!
 We saw everything, from stereo hitsounding, to fully keysounded maps, atmospheric storyboarding, metamorphising sliders, 2B burai kicksliders, wiggle-hold sliders, double-taps, 2016 TAG4 mapping and so, so much more.
 Personally, I was more impressed with this iteration of the contest from the sheer breadth of experimentation in its entries alone.

 There was however, a clear leader over the rest.
 One aspirant displayed perhaps the most visually impressive entry we've ever seen in the contest thus far.
 If nothing else, it is at least a viable contender for the example set by [the last contest winning map](https://osu.ppy.sh/beatmapsets/227126).
 Beyond being simply visually impressive, the mapper displayed some incredibly savvy technical understanding of the game and its mechanics, pulling out all the stops to impress every judge with their stellar work.

-This entrant, now our newest Elite Mapper: Aspirant, is none other than **[Monstrata](https://osu.ppy.sh/users/monstrata)**.
+This entrant, now our newest Elite Mapper: Aspirant, is none other than **::Monstrata::{ user=2706438 }**.
 Some among you may know him as the Lord of Triangles, or the Three-sided Saviour.
 Or any other name that vaguely references his signature mapping technique (hint: triangles) somehow.

 View his spectacular winning entry below, courtesy of the osu!news channel: